List of important Malayalam festivals with brief description which are based on Malayalam Solar Calendar.

 Makaravilakku - Makaravilakku is one of the most important festivals at Sabarimala Temple in Kerala.

-Mandalakala Begins - The 40 days long austerity period of Mandala Pooja, for Sabarimala Ayyappa temple, begins from the first day of Vrishchikam Masam.
+Mandalakala Begins - Gowri Panchangam for Mandalakala Begins is given on this page.
+The 40 days long austerity period of Mandala Pooja, for Sabarimala Ayyappa temple, begins from the first day of Vrishchikam Masam.
+It's one of the most important festivals for the devotees of Swami Ayyapan.

 Guruvayur Ekadashi - Vrishchikam Shukla Paksha Ekadasi is known as Guruvayur Ekadasi.
 This Ekadasi is observed at the famous Shri Krishna Temple at Guruvayur in Kerala.